Baphomet42/Data-Packs/README.md

 **Setup**

 + Datapacks are placed into a specific Minecraft world and only function within that world
++ Download folders from `datapacks` or zipped versions from `zipped datapacks`
+    + The zipped packs are updated only after big changes and might not include the most recent updates
 + Place any number of datapacks into `.minecraft/saves/<World Name Here>/datapacks`
     + The final path should look something like `.minecraft/saves/New World/datapacks/Portal`
     + If the world is running while the folder is placed, use the `/reload` command